addod19/todo/README.md

 # Todo App

-> Applying the concepts of Single Responsibility and Loosely Coupled Objects while building our todo app
+> Applying the concepts of Single Responsibility and Loosely Coupled Objects while building our todo app.

 ## Features